Skip to Main Content

 Pros: Where Coinbase stands out

-Coinbase Advanced Trade commissions
+Coinbase Advanced commissions

-Coinbase offers a volume-based, sliding-scale pricing structure, but only if you’re using the exchange’s Advance Trade service tier, formerly known as Coinbase Pro.
+Coinbase offers a volume-based, sliding-scale pricing structure, but only if you’re using the exchange’s Advanced service tier, formerly known as Coinbase Pro.
 (For more on the basic service tier, see below.)
 At this tier, you’ll pay a fee of at most 0.6 percent for monthly trading volume less than $10,000.
 But you may be able to whittle that fee down even further using the exchange’s volume-based pricing.

-The pricing structure for Advanced Trade is scaled, so that fees decline the more you trade.
+The pricing structure for Advanced is scaled, so that fees decline the more you trade.
 What you pay depends on your total dollar trading volume over the prior 30 days.
 Coinbase also uses a maker-taker pricing model, so if you’re adding liquidity to the market (a maker) or taking liquidity (a taker), you’ll be charged a different fee.

-For example, if you trade less than $10,000 in the prior 30 days, you’ll pay 0.6 percent as a taker or 0.4 percent as a maker.
+For example, if you’ve traded less than $10,000 in the prior 30 days, you’ll pay 0.6 percent as a taker or 0.4 percent as a maker.
 Trade between $10,000 and $50,000 over the same time period and takers pay 0.4 percent, while makers pay 0.25 percent.
 A monthly trading volume between $50,000 and $100,000 would give takers a fee of 0.25 percent and makers 0.15 percent.
 The fees ultimately decline even further, but you’ll have to trade staggering amounts of cryptocurrency for it to make any difference.

-The all-in fees compare well to eToro, where a spread markup fee starts at 1 percent, though it’s more than Interactive Brokers, which charges 0.12 – 0.18 percent, depending on your monthly volume (with a $1.75 per trade minimum).
+The all-in fees compare well to eToro, where the spread markup fee starts is 1 percent, though it’s more than Interactive Brokers, which charges 0.12 – 0.18 percent, depending on your monthly volume (with a $1.75 per trade minimum).
 It’s worth noting that the fees at Binance.US start at 0.57 percent and then move down from there, though some of the most popular cryptocurrencies can be traded without a commission.

 Cryptocurrency selection